-If you are currently enrolled in AP classes at your high school and are planning on taking an AP exam, you may be eligible to receive college-level credit.
-Please review the AP exams list to determine the score needed to obtain college-level credit and to learn about course equivalency.
+If you are currently enrolled in AP classes at your high school and are planning on taking an AP exam(s), or have previously completed an AP exam(s), you may be eligible to receive college-level credit.
+Please review the AP award list to determine the examination score needed to obtain college-level credit and to learn about course equivalency.

-Benedictine University accepts AP exams for potential course credit under the External Credit policy.
-Students entering Benedictine University will be eligible for credit for their AP exams under the following award structure:
+Students entering Benedictine University Fall 2021 may be eligible for AP exam credit under the following award structure:

 Download a pdf copy of the 2021-2022 AP Award Structure

 Benedictine University must receive an official score report from College Board for credit consideration.
 College Board school code for Benedictine University: 1707

 Advanced Placement (AP) credit is part of the External Credit Program at Benedictine University.
 A maximum of 30 semester credit hours earned through any one or a combination of external credit programs may be applied with the approval of the University toward the 120 semester credit hours required for the bachelor's degree.
 AP credit cannot be used to satisfy degree residency requirements.
 For additional information, please contact an advisor or refer to the External Credit policy in the Undergraduate Catalog.

 ① Course does not award GECC co-curricular designation.
 An additional co-curricular course is required for graduation.

 ② BIOL-2299 required for Biological Sciences majors.